Return to the Oval Full Schedule

 - Visit the StAR Suite to meet the team and ask questions.
 StAR supports and celebrates students and their unique and intersecting identities through intentional and purposefully inclusive support, education, programming, resources, and opportunities.
 The team works with and for students on their continuous development of social awareness and cultural consciousness in service of preparing them to become exemplary engineering innovators.

 Staff and faculty will share what’s new and notable at Olin.
-Get an update on Constituent Engagement, Philanthropy at Olin, Career Planning and Resources; (PGP), Student Life [StAR], Admissions, Academic Life, and College as A Living Lab [CALL].
+Get an update on Constituent Engagement, Philanthropy at Olin, Career Planning and Resources; (PGP), Student Life [StAR], Admissions, Academic Life, SCOPE/Industry, and Affordable Design and Entrepreneurship (ADE).

 Olin Shop Tours - MAC, 1st floor